badwan95/learning-journal/README.md

 # ***Ammar's first website!***

+## About me

-This is Ammar Badwan
+This is Ammar Badwan, I'm a Civil Engineer and "soon to be"coder, and i like cheese.

 My GitHub link : [badwan95](http://github.com/badwan95)

-## Growth Mindset
+### Growth Mindset

 ![growth](https://irp-cdn.multiscreensite.com/069d5d93/dms3rep/multi/mobile/fixed.png)